mikeoleary/prometheus-ts-cis-kic-guide/README.md

 ```

 ## NGINX KIC (Kubernetes Ingress Controller)
 Install KIC using the open source, freely-available image from Docker Hub.
-Official instructions from NGINX are [here](https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-manifests/).
-For this demo I recommend you run the commands below:
+Official instructions from NGINX are [here](https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-manifests/) but for this demo you can run the commands below.
+1. Edit the file ingress/nginx/vs-ingresslink.yaml and provide the desired IP of the VIP on F5.
+Optionally do this with vs-ingresslink2.yaml if you are running BIG-IP in HA.
+2. Run the commands below:
 ````bash
     #create namespace, rbac, tls, configmap, and ingress class to support KIC
     kubectl apply -f ingress/nginx/common/ns-and-sa.yaml